ReDI-School/js-berlin-2021-spring/lesson08.md

 We perform a simple operation (pressing a button, turning a key) without needing to worry about what happens behind the scenes.

 The inner complexities are hidden from us.
-To an extent, it's what happens with functions.
+To an extent, this is what happens with functions.

 ---

 ### Avoid repetitions

-The biggest benefit is probably the ability to group many lines of code together and easily execute them as many times as we want without having to write the whole thing again.
+One of the biggest benefits is probably the ability to group many lines of code together and easily execute them as many times as we want without having to write the whole code again.

 ```js
 function maximumOf3(value1, value2, value3) {